eoinlarkin/python-keras-lego/README.md

 ## Modified Dataset
 For the Keras framework, best practices indicates that it is useful to “simplify” the input images in order to obtain a more efficient model output and to reduce run times.
 The raw input images from my dataset are of 200 pixels by 200 pixels with 3 dimensions (RGB colour space) .
-Initially I will resize my images to 32 pixels by 32 pixels with 1 dimension of colour.
+Initially I resized my images to 32 pixels by 32 pixels with 1 dimension of colour.
-As we can see in the output image below, there is a degree of pixilation in our images, however the resulting transformed image still retains sufficient information to enable the fitting of the model.
+As we can see in the output image below, there is a degree of pixilation in our images, however the resulting transformed image seems to retain sufficient information to enable the fitting of the model.

 ![Modifed Bricks](/_ref/modified_brick_images.png)